avelino/awesome-go/README.md

 - [goq](https://github.com/andrewstuart/goq) - Declarative unmarshaling of HTML using struct tags with jQuery syntax (uses GoQuery).
 - [html-to-markdown](https://github.com/JohannesKaufmann/html-to-markdown) - Convert HTML to Markdown.
 Even works with entire websites and can be extended through rules.
 - [htmlquery](https://github.com/antchfx/htmlquery) - An XPath query package for HTML, lets you extract data or evaluate from HTML documents by an XPath expression.
+- [htmlyaml](https://github.com/nikolaydubina/htmlyaml) -  Rich rendering of YAML as HTML in Go
 - [mxj](https://github.com/clbanning/mxj) - Encode / decode XML as JSON or map[string]interface{}; extract values with dot-notation paths and wildcards.
 Replaces x2j and j2x packages.
 - [toml](https://github.com/BurntSushi/toml) - TOML configuration format (encoder/decoder with reflection).